 Liquid is a template language in which you write layout formatting for how posts should be displayed.
 Liquid also allows you to do neat things like embed code, demonstrated above.

 Learning Markdown is easy.
 For our purposes, you really won’t need to learn Liquid as you can use open-license templates made by others for simple sites.

 Jekyll is a simple tool written in Ruby that builds a static, blog-aware website that’s ready to deploy.
-To use it, you’ll need a Mac or Linux computer.

 Once you’re set up, using Jekyll for updates is as simple as

 I use Amazon Web Services for hosting.

 I host this website on the S3.
 Its cheap (~$1 monthly), readily scalable, and ridiculously reliable.
 If its good enough a hosting platform for Netflix, its good enough for me.

 For better server response time around the world, I use CloudFront as a distributed content delivery network - CloudFront essentially mirrors my S3 content on various servers around the world so people anywhere can get to this site quickly.

 Once this site is built on my local computer using Jekyll, I use a tool called s3_website to push it to my S3 bucket for all to see.
 Since s3_website supports Jekyll natively, using it is as simple as